SimpleLegal/react-fetch-flow/README.md

 ### Why

 Fetching data on page load in Single Page Applications is not straightforward.
 You have to set loading states, use component lifecycle methods to fetch, while making sure you dont fetch data too often (or not enough) when your user navigates around your application.
 The result is bug prone code that you have to think through a lot to get right (and you shouldn't have to!)

 This library solves this problem.

-### Introduction

-React applications that asynchronusly fetch data from a server have common problems with not so obvious solutions:

-1. How do I fetch initial data for a given page in my application?

-2. How do I set loading states?
-How can I avoid putting isLoading and dataLoaded flags everywhere?

-3. How do I avoid infinite loops on componentDidMount?

-4. How does browser navigation interact with data fetching?

-5. How can I have a consistent, intuitive experience for the user when navigating my application?

 Redux Fetch Flow is a Middleware, Higher Order Component (HOC), and simple Reducer that takes care or setting loading states, client side routing behavior (as it relates to loading), and data fetching.